 About the author

 Rick VanSant is a serial entrepreneur and angel investor currently leading an early stage environmental technology company that develops and manufactures technically advanced UV water purification systems.
 Prior to UV Pure Technologies, he founded and/or led many public and private companies including Moneysworth & Best Quality Shoe Repair, and several hospitality, service and retail goods businesses.

 About the company

 UV Pure Technologies has been awarded Frost and Sullivan’s 2011Best Practices award as the leading water treatment technology, globally.
 The company develops and manufactures technically advanced UV water purification systems.
 There are currently over 10,000 systems installed in residential, commercial, industrial, public and municipal applications up to one-MGD flowrates.
 An aerospace version of a UV Pure system has been chosen by Boeing to purify water on the new 787 Dreamliner.

 About the products

 UV Pure’s patented Crossfire Technology® is dramatically advantaged compared to conventional UV systems.
 Lamps are mounted in air surrounded by elliptical reflectors providing more effective deactivation of pathogens, and incorporating easy lamp changes and visual quartz inspection.
-Some models are self-cleaning and smart, with multiple sensors and on-board diagnostics, and engineered to be fail-safe and virtually maintenance free.
+Some models are self-cleaning, and smart – with multiple sensors and on-board diagnostics, and engineered to be fail-safe and virtually maintenance free.
 Remote monitoring is available.
-UV Pure markets three product lines: Hallett® systems, NSF/ANSI 55 Class A-certified; Upstream™ systems, engineered to achieve the same performance standards as NSF 55 Class A for use where regulations do not require it, and for UVT levels as low as 50 percent; and the new Cactus™ systems, designed and priced for residential use.
+UV Pure markets three product lines: Hallett® systems are NSF/ANSI 55 Class A certified.
+Upstream™ systems are engineered to achieve the same performance standards as NSF 55 Class A, for use where regulations do not require it, and for UVT levels as low as 50 percent.
+The company’s new Cactus™ systems are designed and priced for residential use.
 For more information visit www.uvpure.com.
 Pure safe water.
 Always.